-IBPOC Museum Professionals Network
+IBPOC Cultural Professionals Network

 Connect with museum, gallery, and heritage IBPOC professionals from across British Columbia.

-Responding to the immediate needs identified by racially marginalized museum workers, the IBPOC Network provides targeted support for IBPOC (Indigenous, Black, People of Colour) students, volunteers, and professionals of our community through workshops, webinars, networking, and resource development.
+Responding to the immediate needs identified by racially marginalized museum workers, the IBPOC Network provides support for IBPOC (Indigenous, Black, People of Colour) students, volunteers, and professionals of our community through workshops, webinars, networking, and resource development.

 News and Updates